jayveeong/SEscript/README.md

 Set Hub password:<br />
 Set SE server password: (your softether server manager password)

-Wait for the installation to finish.
+Wait for the installation to finish and you're ready to go.

 ![](https://i.imgur.com/l7C2Ues.png)

+If you wish to use local bridge connection, follow the the procedure below as the the above method configured as Snat.

 # Configuration Using Local Bridge